-- 1. Refer to my PMP folder and Action Plan
+- 1. Refer to my Action Plan

-- Check my thinking am I catastrophizing / worrying?
+- Check my thinking am catastrophizing / worrying?

 - 3. Review and reprioritise plans for the day; include:

 - a.
 Remember to pace and not overdo

 - b.
 Gentle stretches and movement

 - c.
 Regularly changing position

 - d.
 Relaxation practice short and frequent

 - e.
 Contacting my sources of support

 - f.
 Planning in some 'me time'

 - 4. Let family know

 - 5. Use top up medication as necessary